-- The Student Equity Program strives to improve Imperial Valley College's success outcomes, particularly for students who have been historically underrepresented and underserved.
+The Student Equity Program strives to improve Imperial Valley College's success outcomes, particularly for students who have been historically underrepresented and underserved.
 The college identifies strategies to monitor and address equity issues, making efforts to mitigate any disproportionate impact on student success and achievement.
 Our institutional data provides insight surrounding student populations who historically, are not fully represented.
 Student Equity addresses disparities and/or disproportionate impact in student success across disaggregated student equity groups including gender, ethnicity, disability status, financial need, Veterans, foster youth, homelessness, and formerly incarcerated students.
 The Student Equity Program provides direct supportive services to empower students experiencing insecurities related to food, housing, transportation, textbooks, and shower access.
 We recognize that students who struggle meeting their basic needs are also at an academic and economic disadvantage, creating barriers to academic success and wellness.
-We strive to remove barriers that affect IVC students' access to education, degree and certificate completion, successful completion of developmental math and English courses, and the ability to transfer to a university.
-Contact: 760.355.5736 or 760.355.5733 Building 100. - The Student Equity Program also houses IVC's Homeless Liaison, who provides direct services, campus, and community referrals to students experiencing homelessness as defined by the McKinney-Vento Act.
-Contact: 760.355.5736 Building 100.
+We strive to remove barriers that affect IVC students' access to education, degree and certificate completion, and the ability to transfer to a university.
+SEA also provides outreach at local Imperial County high schools to ensure graduating seniors are successfully matriculated into the college and have a strong support system.
+Please visit us online for assistance at https://imperial.edu/students/student-equity-and-achievement/ or call us at 760-355-6465 or when campus reopens, visit Building 401.